kevingamboa17/worm/README.md

 ## 2. How does it help.

-It is intended to simplify the interaction with MySQL database in Java.
+Worm is intended to simplify the interaction with MySQL database in Java.

 * It eliminates writing SQL queries to interact with MySQL db.
 * It takes care of creating your database.